nive927/Flight_Delay_Prediction/README.md

 10. [Comparison of the different sampling techniques to handle imbalance](./10_Classification_Inference.ipynb)
 11. [Regression model to predict the arrival delay in minutes](./11_Regression.ipynb)
 12. [Final implementation of the two-stage machine learning model to predict flight delay](./12_Pipelined_Model.ipynb)

+## Result
+The flight and weather data were combined into a single data set and pre-processed to train a two-stage machine learning model that predicts flight arrival delay.
+Due to class imbalance, there was an inherent bias towards the majority class, ’Not Delayed’ flights (class 0).
+The data was sampled using SMOTE before classification to overcome the bias.
+Out of five different algorithms, the Random Forest classifier gave the best F1 score (0.78) and Recall (0.74) for the delayed flights.
+Subsequently, the Random Forest regressor was pipe-lined, giving MAE
+7.178 minutes and RMSE 11.283 minutes with an R2 score of 0.977.
+In conclu- sion, the flight delay prediction was efficient and the Machine Learning model exhibited good performance.

 # Installation Requirements
 ## Environment